slin63/chronicpizza/content/posts/leekyraft.md

 `*result = *<-commCh` is executed, since `digestCommits` sent a `Result` to `commCh`.
 This means that the RPC's reply value, `result` will now contain actual information about the `entry` that `raft-consensus_worker_3` was given so so long ago.

-`PutEntry`'s work here is done and lets the client know that nothing by returning `nil` as its error value.
+`PutEntry`'s work here is done and lets the client know that nothing went wrong by returning `nil` as its error value.

 The client sends a formatted response to our Figure's `STDOUT`.